 Deep and Slow Rhythmic Breathing

 A wonderful way to begin your yoga routine is with five minutes of deep, slow, and rhythmic breathing.
 Often, when we are stressed or anxious, our breathing becomes shallow and constricted.
 Practicing deep, slow, even breaths will help to ease tension and stress during your pregnancy.
-A simple pranayama technique is to breath in fully for five whole seconds and exhale fully and slowly for five seconds.
+A simple pranayama technique is to breathe in fully for five whole seconds and exhale fully and slowly for five seconds.
 Do this for five minutes prior to practicing asanas.

 Cat and Cow Pose

 This pose will invigorate you and strengthen your body and spirit.
-Stand on your mat, open your legs a comfortable distance, approximately three to four feet apart, bend your right knee with your left foot angled out to a ninety degree angle.
+Stand on your mat, open your legs a comfortable distance, approximately three to four feet apart, and bend your right knee with your left foot angled out to a ninety-degree angle.
 Your arms are outstretched parallel to the floor.
 Your gaze is over the middle finger of your right hand.
-Your bent knee stays above right foot.
+Your bent knee stays above the right foot.
 Hold the pose for three to ten breaths, or as long as you are comfortable.
 Release and repeat on the other side.

 Baddha Konasana (Bound Angle, Butterfly, or Cobbler Pose)